IshanKhuttan/HumberNavigator/index.md

 # Week10-Nov06
 In this week, I worked on making cicuit on my breadboard and redesigned the pcb beacause there were some troubles in it.
 I have connected my 1.8 TFT display in my cicuit.
 I tried on power it up but it did not worked as there was some problem in the codes.
 I have tried to find some libraries for my sensor.
 As all other students worked on pcb soldering, I could not do it as I still have to add some things in my PCB.
 # Week9-Oct30
 In this week made the desin of PCB.
+But it is not the correct.
+As the connections of the breadboard are not correct yet.
 ![untitled sketch_pcb](https://user-images.githubusercontent.com/43187006/47760656-c2b4e500-dc8b-11e8-9a26-4d0bf8806cc0.png)